 This is a selection of of good accommodation options in Colombo:

 - Cinnamon Lakeside has nice, spacious rooms, a fabulous pool, and beautiful views of the lake and the Lotus Tower.
 There are a couple of on-site restaurants (one serving Thai food; one buffet style), a sports bar and a cocktail bar.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Marino Beach Colombo has incredible rooms and even suites facing the ocean, a rooftop pool, restaurants, bar and even a fitness center.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Star Anise Boutique Capsules is an excellent budget friendly option and it’s located in the heart of the city.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 How to get to Colombo